AI Coding Agent for Enterprise Migration: 60% Faster Legacy Java to Kotlin Conversion

 The risk profile made the timeline worse.
 Every week the migration ran, the team maintained two parallel codebases—Java modules not yet converted and Kotlin modules already migrated.
 This dual-maintenance increased integration bug risk and forced developers to context-switch between languages constantly.
 The QA team flagged that their existing test suite covered only 62% of the Java codebase, meaning any automated conversion would need additional test coverage to catch regressions.

-Ledgerpoint couldn't freeze feature development for five months.
+The company couldn't freeze feature development for five months.
 Their largest enterprise client had a contract renewal in four months contingent on API performance improvements that required the Kotlin migration.
-The team needed to compress the timeline without sacrificing code quality or introducing production risk to a system processing $2.3M in daily transactions.
+The team needed to compress the timeline without sacrificing code quality or introducing production risk to a system processing millions of dollars in daily transactions.

 Solution

-Ledgerpoint deployed an AI coding agent as the primary conversion engine, with their three senior engineers shifting from manual conversion to review, architecture decisions, and edge-case handling.
-The implementation ran through their existing GitHub-based workflow and CI/CD pipeline, keeping all quality gates intact.
+The company deployed an AI coding agent as the primary conversion engine, with three senior engineers shifting from manual conversion to review, architecture decisions, and edge-case handling.
+The implementation ran through the existing GitHub-based workflow and CI/CD pipeline, keeping all quality gates intact.

 The AI agent operated in a structured three-phase process.
-In the first phase (weeks 1-2), the agent performed a codebase analysis—mapping dependencies, identifying conversion patterns, and flagging modules by complexity.
-It categorized the 180K lines into three tiers: straightforward conversion (data classes, utility functions, simple services—roughly 60% of the code), moderate complexity (classes with complex inheritance, custom annotations, and framework-specific patterns—30%), and high complexity (transaction handling, concurrency logic, and security layers—10%) that required human-led conversion with AI assistance.
+It first performed a codebase analysis—mapping dependencies, identifying conversion patterns, and flagging modules by complexity.
+It categorized the 180K lines into three tiers: straightforward conversion (data classes, utility functions, simple services—roughly 60% of the code), moderate complexity (classes with complex inheritance, custom annotations, and framework-specific patterns—30%), and high complexity (transaction handling, concurrency logic, and security layers—10%) requiring human-led conversion with AI assistance.

-In the second phase (weeks 2-6), the agent converted modules in dependency order, starting with leaf nodes and working inward.
+The agent then converted modules in dependency order, starting with leaf nodes and working inward.
 For each module, it generated the Kotlin equivalent, created unit tests targeting the converted code, ran the existing Java test suite to verify behavioral parity, and submitted a pull request with detailed conversion notes explaining each non-trivial transformation.
 GitHub Copilot handled inline suggestions during human review sessions, while SonarQube quality gates ran automatically on every PR to enforce code smell thresholds, duplication limits, and security rules.

 The human-AI workflow was tightly structured.
 Engineers spent mornings reviewing the previous day's AI-generated PRs (averaging 12–15 PRs daily during peak conversion) and afternoons on the complex modules.
 A shared Slack channel received automated summaries of each PR's conversion decisions, letting the team spot systemic issues early rather than discovering them in late-stage review.